Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Only under the influence of enzymes.
-Hemoglobin helps transport oxygen from the lungs to various organs and tissues.
+Hemoglobin helps transport oxygen from the lungs to various bodies and fabrics.
 The difference in the color of blood is explained by the unequal oxygen content in its cells.
 One type of blood vessel is the artery.
 They carry blood from the lungs and heart to other organs and tissues.
 This blood is saturated with hemoglobin, which in turn combines with hemoglobin, giving the blood a bright red color.
 Arterial blood is distributed through capillaries and small blood vessels with thin walls that carry oxygen and nutrients to all other cells of the body.
 The metabolic product produced by the cells is carbon dioxide.
 It enters the blood through the walls of the capillaries.
 From the capillaries, this rich blood flows into the veins, which are another type of blood vessel.
 Through veins, blood travels to the lungs and heart.
-The dark red, almost burgundy color of blood is due to the fact that there is no oxygen in it.
-In addition, red blood cells increase in size and lose their rich, bright color.
+Dark red, almost burgundy color blood is due to the fact that there is no oxygen in it.
+In addition, red blood cells increase in size and lose their saturated bright color.
 When the blood reaches the lungs, carbon dioxide enters them.
 At this moment, the brain receives a signal that carbon dioxide has accumulated, the brain gives the command to do it, and all the carbon dioxide is released into the air.
 After this, the person takes a breath, the blood is again saturated with oxygen, and the process begins all over again.

 Why is the skin around the eyes dark?